 But if you step back and take a serious look, you can see that there are certain pervasive modern beliefs that have the same structure, function, and emotional punch that the myths of our ancestors did.
 They provide a meaningful worldview, giving our society a place in the universe, and holding up examples of heroes and villains to guide individuals toward ethical action.
 They even have “gods” and “priests” and “prophets” and “blood sacrifices”, though they’re not called that any longer…

 - America the Free.
 This one comes complete with Creation Myth (the Revolution, with Washington taking the place of Zeus as he battles the insane Titan-like George III), prophets (Paine, Jefferson, Lincoln), high priests (presidents and other military commanders, pundits and politicians), idols (The Statue of Liberty, the Flag) and even human sacrifice (young people sent off to “die for freedom”).

 - Science the Savior.
 Ironically enough, in this Creation Myth, Science the Savior conquers Myth itself to give order to the world and society, just like Zeus vs. the Titans, Odin vs. the Jotuns, and George Washington vs. George III.
 Prophets include Alhazen, Bacon, Descartes, and Mill; modern priests include Dawkins and P. Z. Myers.
 The Cult of Science does not generally demand human sacrifice, but it does demand animal sacrifice — in laboratories, by the millions.

 - Humanity Rules the Earth.
-Read Ishmael.
+Read Ishmael: An Adventure of the Mind and Spirit.
 No, really — read it.